-Yesterday, I finished a 3 day (72 hour) water fast.
+Yesterday, I finished a 3 day water fast (72 hour fast).

 After reading about other people’s experiences, I expected it to be easy.

-However, the fasting period was brutal for me.
+To be honest, fasting for 3 days was brutal.
 I experienced nausea and an increased heart rate.
 It was concerning.

 What is a 3 day water fast?